 Textured CityGML model of the Reichstag (left); Menschen Museum and Fernsehturm (TV Tower) (right).

 Untextured CityGML model of the Reichstag (left); Menschen Museum and Fernsehturm (TV Tower) (right).

 Berlin buildings colored based on latitude using 3D Tiles styling.

 Berlin colored using distance from the Reichstag (bottom center) using 3D Tiles styling.

 We have a live demo of New York CityGML Dataset with STK World Terrain on Cesium.com that you can explore.

 We are excited to add open standards like CityGML to our 3D Tiling pipeline.
-If you have any 3D geospatial data, CityGML, point clouds, photogrammetry or anything else, that you would like to visualize, get in touch with us or visit the 3D Tiles Pioneers page!
+If you have any 3D geospatial data, CityGML, point clouds, photogrammetry or anything else, that you would like to visualize, get in touch with us!